hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 ![](/img/k10-dashboard.png)

 Kasten K10 automatically discovers all the applications and their data across namespaces in the cluster.
-The K10 dashboard displays a list of applications that are mapped to namespaces.
+The K10 Dashboard displays a list of applications that are mapped to namespaces.
 It also displays a summary of the cluster’s backup data footprint, showing *0.0 B* when accessing the dashboard for the first time.

 To use Kasten K10 with HPE CSI driver for K8s, you need to ensure the configured *VolumeSnapshotClass* in the cluster contains the K10 annotation ***k10.kasten.io/is-snapshot-class: "true"***.
 Typing the following command to add this required K10 annotation to the *VolumeSnapshotClass*: